mtulun/xlsx-parser/README.md

 **What is the purpose of this script?**

-    - It is aimed to get certain data in a certain column from many excel files and worksheets.
+    - It is aimed to get certain data in a certain column from many excel files and worksheets with one execution.

 ### Prerequisites